On the largest Lyapunov exponent for products of Gaussian matrices: Introduction

-A lot of research went into the study of properties of the Lyapunov exponents, such as their analyticity with respect to small matrix perturbations and with respect to changes in the matrix random process (\cite {ruelle79}, \cite{lepage89}, \cite{peres92}), the multiplicity of the largest Lyapunov exponent (\cite{guivarch_raugi85}, and others (see papers in \cite{cohen_kesten_newman86}).
-Lyapunov exponents have been generalized to infinite-dimensional operators (\cite{ruelle82}, \cite{kargin08}), and found important applications in the study of hydrodynamic stability (\cite {ruelle84}) and random Schroedinger operators (\cite{bougerol_lacroix85}).
+As Lyapunov exponents are related to the behavior of complex dynamical systems, much research went into the study of their properties, such as their analyticity with respect to small matrix perturbations and to changes in the matrix random process (\cite{ruelle79}, \cite{lepage89}, \cite {peres92}), the multiplicity of the largest Lyapunov exponent (\cite {guivarch_raugi85}), and others (see papers in \cite{cohen_kesten_newman86} ).
+Lyapunov exponents have been generalized to infinite-dimensional operators (\cite{ruelle82}, \cite{kargin08}), and found important applications in the study of hydrodynamic stability (\cite{ruelle84}) and random Schroedinger operators (\cite{bougerol_lacroix85}).

-Unfortunately, typically it is not easy to calculate the Lyapunov exponents except by directly simulating the matrix products.
-There is only a limited number of cases for which an explicit formula is available (\cite {cohen_newman84}, \cite{mtw08}), and in some cases it is possible to compute the exponents accurately even if one does non have an explicit formula (\cite {pollicott10a}).
+In \cite{furstenberg63}, Furstenberg derived an integral formula for the largest Lyapunov exponent, which in the case of Gaussian matrices reduces to a multidimensional integral over a known density.
+However, there is only a limited number of cases in which this integral has been computed in a closed form (\cite{cohen_newman84}, \cite{mtw08}), although in some cases, it was shown that the exponents can be computed efficiently even if one does non have an explicit formula (\cite{pollicott10a}).

-Recently, Forrester found a formula for the Lyapunov exponents of complex Gaussian matrices with general covariance matrix $\Sigma $ (see \cite {forrester13}).
-His method is based on the Harish-Chandra-Itzykson-Zuber integration formula and cannot be applied to the case when matrices are real or quaternion-valued.
+Recently, in \cite{forrester13} Forrester found a formula for all Lyapunov exponents of complex Gaussian matrices with a general covariance matrix $ \Sigma $.
+His method is based on the Harish-Chandra-Itzykson-Zuber integration formula and cannot be applied to the case when matrices are real-valued.

-In this paper we derive a new formula for the largest Lyapunov exponent, which is applicable not only in the complex-valued case but also for real and quaternion-valued Gaussian matrices.
-The formula provides an easy way to compute the largest Lyapunov exponent for this class of matrices.
+In this paper we derive a new formula for the largest Lyapunov exponent of Gaussian matrices with general $\Sigma $, which is applicable in the real, complex and quaternion cases.